Quick search:

 Click for full size image in a pop-up window.
 Use 'X' to close

 The second picture was taken from the rear alongside the Observation Car and it is visible empty.
 Note the two unused lamp irons.
 On an ECS train there would have been a single tail lamp but this has clearly been removed for the picture.
-In service two lamp irons were carried.
+In service in LNER days, two lamps were carried.
 Personally, I think that the rear of the train looked better like this!
 Photo: LPF, author's collection.

 Click on the image for an enlargement